Microsoft-community/Community-website/src/wiki/installing-and-updating-drivers.md

 ### Reinstall Windows

 If none of the solutions above work, you may need to reinstall Windows.
 This will erase all your data and applications, so make sure you have a backup.
-You can learn how to backup your data [here](/wiki/backup.html).
+You can learn how to back up your data [here](/wiki/backup.html).

 You can learn how to download and reinstall Windows [here](downloading-windows).